turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

     The 32-bit signed integer to use for this particles `userData` field.
 Default `0`.

 ``forceCreation`` (Optional)
-    Defalut value is `false`.
+    Default value is `false`.
 If `true`, then this particle will be created, even when there is no space remaining in the system.
 Under such circumstances, the live particle closest to death will be replaced by the newly created particle.

     Note that tracked particles are excluded from such replacement, so that even with `forceCreation` as `true`, in the rare event that the system is saturated with tracked particles, the creation will still fail.